spdx/spdx-3-model/model/Core/Classes/Relationship.md

 A relationship that contains 'NONE' and other elements in the `to` property is not valid.

-To explicitly assert that no assertions are being made regarding the existence of such relationships, the `to` property should contain the 'NOASSERTION' individual.
+To explicitly assert that no assertions are being made regarding the existence of such relationships, the `to` property should also contain the 'NOASSERTION' individual.

 ## Metadata